Cubs vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christopher Morel and the Chicago Cubs will try to defeat Bryan Reynolds and the Pittsburgh Pirates at PNC Park on Tuesday at 7:05 PM ET.
+Andrew McCutchen and the Pittsburgh Pirates will hit the field on Wednesday at PNC Park against Kyle Hendricks, who is projected to start for the Chicago Cubs.
+First pitch is at 12:35 PM ET for the final game of a three-game series.

-The Cubs are favored in this one, at -135, while the underdog Pirates have +110 odds to win.
-The over/under for the game has been set at 8 runs.
+The Cubs are -115 moneyline favorites in this matchup against the Pirates (-105).
+The total is 8.5 runs for the game.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.